lit/lit.dev/packages/lit-dev-content/site/docs/v3/data/signals.md

 `@lit-labs/signals` also exports an `html` template tag that will apply the `watch()` directive automatically to any signal value passed to a binding.

-This can be conveient to avoid the extra characters of the `watch()` directive or the `signal.get()` calls required without `watch()`.
+This can be convenient to avoid the extra characters of the `watch()` directive or the `signal.get()` calls required without `watch()`.

 If you import `html` from `@lit-labs/signals` instead of from `lit`, you will